Clean freaks rejoice, zero waste soap is one of the easiest zero waste swaps you can make.

 Alternatively, Twice Born Pottery does truly beautiful work if you want a ceramic dispenser.
 Alternatively, for a clean simple look to match your (hopefully) jar jammed kitchen pantry, there are lots of mason jar soap dispenser options out there on Etsy and Amazon (where you can also just buy the lid and fit it to a jar you already have).

-FINAL THOUGHTS ON ZERO WASTE DISH SOAP BRANDS AND PRODUCTS
+FINAL THOUGHTS ON BIODEGRADABLE DISH SOAP

 We had no idea how many truly zero waste dish soap options there were on the market.
 It’s amazing!